pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 The **create_incidents_from_appache_logs_use_case** subfolder  contains an example of use case.

-The [**Automated Threat Detection and Mitigation scenario**](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/100-SecureX_automation_lab) repository contains a full SecureX demo which is based on CTIM interaction for creating Incidents and Sightings and read them as well.
+The [**Automated Threat Detection and Mitigation scenario**](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/100-SecureX_automation_lab) repository contains a full XDR/SecureX demo which is based on CTIM interaction for creating Incidents and Sightings and read them as well.

 ## Instructions